 5.3.
-Especially designed or prepared assemblies and components for use in gaseous diffusion enrichment and pipelines.
-Inasmuch as gaseous diffusion technology uses uranium hexafluoride (UF6), all equipment, pipeline and instrumentation surfaces (that come in contact with the gas) must be made of materials that remain stable in contact with UF6.
+Especially designed or prepared assemblies and components for use in gaseous diffusion enrichment

+In the gaseous diffusion method of uranium isotope separation, the main technological assembly is a special porous gaseous diffusion barrier, heat exchanger for cooling the gas (which is heated by the process of compression), seal valves and control valves, and pipelines.
+Inasmuch as gaseous diffusion technology uses uranium hexafluoride (UF $6$ ), all equipment, pipeline and instrumentation surfaces (that come in contact with the gas) must be made of materials that remain stable in contact with UF $6$ .
 A gaseous diffusion facility requires a number of these assemblies, so that quantities can provide an important indication of end use.